getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

     The visitor will then restart the deserialization process using the optional's payload.

-    In other words, you can think of this method as a place to do some pre-processing before deserializing an actual payload value.
+    You can think of this method as a place to do some pre-processing before deserializing an actual payload value.

+3. To deserialize pointer values, Getty requires an allocator.

+4. This is a convenience function provided by Getty that lets you to easily free values that were deserialized by Getty.

 ```console title="Shell session"
 $ zig build run